 450-451 Social Work Field Seminar (1) Prerequisite: All core social work courses completed successfully.
 Social work majors only.
 Taken concurrently with SWK with SWK 470-471.

 A seminar to facilitate the integration of knowledge from previous courses with the practicum experience.
-Additionally, the course will address current social work issues such as ethical dilemmas, integrating personal faith
+Additionally, the course will address current social work issues such as ethical dilemmas, integrating personal faith with professional practice, current practice trends, and specialized case study reviews, and the use of appropriate research methods to evaluate practice in the practicum placement.

 470-471 Social Work Field Experience (6) Prerequisites: All core social work courses completed successfully.
 Social work majors only.
 Taken concurrently with SWK 450-451.

 Requires 400 hours during two semesters of unpaid field experience related to the student's academic and life goals.
 The field experience is designed to provide professionally supervised experience in the research and application of principles of behavior and modification in selected settings.
 Focus is on implementing knowledge from precious courses with practice skills, as well as learning the structure, function and policies of social work agencies.

-480 Social Work Field Experience (12).
+Social Work Field Experience (12).
 Prerequisites: All core social work courses completed successfully.
 Social work majors only.
-Taken concurrently with SWK 481 SWK 480 is to be taken only under special consideration with permission from the Chair of the Social Work Department and in lieu of SWK 470-471.
+Taken concurrently with SWK 481

+SWK 480 is to be taken only under special consideration with permission from the Chair of the Social Work Department and in lieu of SWK 470-471.

 Requires 400 hours during one block semester of unpaid field experience related to the student's academic and life goals.
 The field experience is designed to provide professionally supervised experience in the research and application of principles of behavior and modification in selected settings.
 Focus is on implementing knowledge from precious courses with practice skills, as well as learning the structure, function and policies of social work agencies.

-481 Social Work Field Seminar (2).
+Social Work Field Seminar (2).
 Prerequisite: All core social work courses completed successfully.
 Social work majors only.
 Taken concurrently with SWK 480